Top 7 Culture Fit Interview Questions in Nursing

 What Does Culture Fit Mean in Nursing?

-Broadly speaking, “culture fit” refers to how well a nurse aligns with the mission and values that shape a facility’s culture.
+Broadly speaking, culture fit refers to how well a nurse aligns with the mission and values that shape a facility’s culture.
 However, being a good cultural fit for a unit doesn’t mean that a nurse must fit into a uniform mold.
 Instead, it means that they bring in diverse perspectives (while respecting differing perspectives), positively contribute to team dynamics, and can effectively work toward shared goals.

-There are many different nursing specialties, and what makes a nurse a good cultural fit for an organization will largely depend on the type of unit they’re applying to.
-For instance, a school nurse may need to embody more independence and educational values, whereas an operating room nurse may be expected to be more assertive and a strong team player.
+There are many different nursing specialties, and what makes a nurse a good fit for an organization will largely depend on the type of unit they’re applying to.
+For instance, a school nurse may need to embody independence and educational values, whereas an operating room nurse may be expected to be assertive and a strong team player.

 Let’s say that you’re vetting two nursing candidates with relatively similar qualifications on paper.
 During the interview, one of them comes off very warm, compassionate, and eager to help their coworkers.
 The other is hyper-focused on negotiating pay rates and complains about one of their previous patients.
 In this situation, it’s fairly clear that one candidate has the potential to enhance your team’s culture, while the other might dampen it.